A Celebration of Wings, Wildlife and Biodiversity!

 The Museum will be open on Sunday from 1-5 p.m.

 ButterflyFest features a large three-day plant sale with more than 150 species of difficult-to-find and butterfly-friendly plants.
-Learn how to attract butterflies to your home and which plants are proven winners.
+Discover which pollinator species you can attract and learn about the butterfly-friendly plants that work best in your landscape.

 Friday, Oct.
 11, 2019 | 10 a.m.-5 p.m.